 AHDB: Supporting the UK's Agricultural Excellence

-AHDB, or the Agriculture and Horticulture Development Board, is a prominent statutory levy board in the UK, dedicated to supporting and promoting the meat and dairy sectors.
-Headquartered in Stoneleigh Park, Kenilworth, Warwickshire, England, AHDB is strategically positioned within a hub for agricultural businesses, facilitating effective collaboration with stakeholders across the sector.
+The Agriculture and Horticulture Development Board (AHDB) is a prominent statutory levy board in the UK, committed to promoting and supporting the meat and dairy industries.
+The organization is headquartered at Stoneleigh Park, Kenilworth, Warwickshire, England, strategically positioned within a hub for agricultural businesses.

 Financial Indicators

-As a publicly funded organization, AHDB's activities are supported by statutory levies collected from farmers and other stakeholders in the supply chain.
-In 2022, AHDB managed a budget of approximately £60 million, which is allocated across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.
+As a publicly funded entity, AHDB operates on a budget supported by statutory levies collected from farmers and stakeholders in the supply chain.
+In 2022, AHDB managed an approximate budget of £60 million, which was distributed across six key sectors: beef & lamb, pork, dairy, cereals & oilseeds, horticulture, and potatoes.

 Important Company Events

-- 2021: Launch of the 'Let's Eat Balanced' campaign to highlight the nutritional benefits of British meat and dairy.
+- 2021: Launch of the 'Let's Eat Balanced' campaign to emphasize the nutritional benefits of British meat and dairy.

-- 2020: Introduction of a strategic plan to guide the agricultural sector post-Brexit, with a focus on export growth and sustainable farming practices.
+- 2020: Introduction of a strategic plan to guide the agricultural sector post-Brexit, focusing on export growth and sustainable farming practices.

 - 2015: Reorganization of AHDB to better align with industry needs and improve cost efficiency.